 What's An Inverted Chord?

-The notes of a chord whether it is a triad (containing just three notes) or a tetrad (built with four notes) can be reshuffled in different order.
 The name of the chord will still remain the same, but the bass will not necessarily the root note.
 This is the lowest note (the bass note) that determines the name of the inverted chord.
 So, chord inversion simply refers to which note is in the bass.
-You will find here some example for a better understanding of what are inverted chords.
+You will find in this article some example for a better understanding of what are inverted chords.

 Triads are one of the first harmonic tools to study.
 They are very useful for comping and chordal enrichment.
 Learning close and open triad voicings increase your harmonic knowledge and at the same time help you discover your fretboard.
 In this lesson you will see the main triad chord shapes including root positions and inversions.
 You will also find some ideas on how to use triads over a II V I sequence, in order to create interesting melodic movement in your comping.